|

 wrong in the early relationship-building phase and how to be

+successful.
 “Distance dynamics” – predictable

 dysfunctional dynamics that can derail any long distance